 - All programs will be tailored to involve a policy impact or outcome.

-The Institute is currently working on the follow intiatitves:
+The Institute is currently working on the following intiatitves:

-The Criminal Justice in the 21st Century: Improving Incarceration Policies and Practices in Allegheny County report examines the dramatic growth of national and local incarceration rates in recent decades even as crime rates have fallen, and highlights the large number of individuals detained prior to trial through the setting of monetary bonds, which often keep low-risk defendants behind bars.
-The Institute’s report also addresses the criminal justice system’s disproportionate impact on Black and Latino populations and people living in poverty.
+The Criminal Justice in the 21st Century: Improving Incarceration Policies and Practices in Allegheny County report examines the dramatic growth of national and local incarceration rates in recent decades even as crime rates have fallen.
 Building upon improvements already achieved by criminal justice professionals in Allegheny County, the task force’s report advances recommendations to create a fairer and more equitable system that allocates taxpayer dollars efficiently, effectively, and humanely, without compromising public safety.
 Click here to learn more.